-- Documented ESG integration via evidenced ESG research, a minimum ESG score and/or evidenced Engagement; - The issuer of the security follows good governance practices according to AB's Good Governance Policy; and - The Portfolio's investment exclusions are met.
+- Documented ESG integration via evidenced ESG research and Engagements; - The issuer of the security follows good governance practices according to AB's Good Governance Policy; and - The Portfolio's investment exclusions are met.

-More information on ESG integration, ESG research, ESG scoring, and engagements can be found in AB's Sustainability-Related Disclosures www.alliancebernstein.com/go/Fl8webdisclosures.
-More information on exclusions used by the Portfolio can be found in the Responsible Investing section of the Prospectus.
+More information on ESG integration, ESG research, and engagements can be found in AB's Sustainability-Related Disclosures www.alliancebernstein.com/go/EQ8webdisclosures More information on exclusions used by the Portfolio can be found in the Prospectus.
 More information on AB's Good Governance Policy can be found below.